7thLucas/full-app-6a230-ac310-4594/_doc/product-overview.md

   weekly / monthly / yearly time filter.
 - **Automated reconciliation** — reconciliation runs automatically so the displayed balances and transactions stay accurate without manual matching.
+- **Account & profile** — a user account area for profile settings, notifications, and preferences.

 ## Experience & navigation
 - A clean dashboard homepage as the default landing surface.